madongyang-stack/ECCPD/README.md

 # ECCPD
 # Convex and Compact Superpixels by Edge-Constrained Centroidal Power Diagram.

-This is the first version of our project.
+This is the first version of our project (no post-processing).
 If our paper is accepted, we will provide some details such as post-processing and applications.
 Here's how to use our approach:

 step1:
 Run ECCPD.exe